Osyki/eece5811-hw4/README.md

 ## Q2:

 Current implementation of both my lock and lock-free queues do not work.
+I believe the queues are properly implemented but having issues with Goroutines queueing and enqueueing at the same time.
 I did not have enough time to debug them.
 Will fix and evaluate performance on my own time.

 ### Libraries Used:
 - `"fmt"`: For input and output operations.